rstraub/rstraub.github.io/_drafts/cupcake-kata.md

 ## The Solution

-Solving this code kata was interesting (and fun!), and I ran into some unforeseen design consequences.
+Solving this code kata was interesting (and fun), and I ran into some unforeseen design consequences.
 The model of the program ended up looking like this:

 ![UML diagram showing cupcake model]({{ site.baseurl }}/assets/images/22-cupcake.svg) *Figure 1.
 Model for the cupcake program*